 You can be sure the future communities will be different

 Ten years from now, how much will energy cost?
 What will happen with the climate?
 Most importantly, will you be more satisfied with your community and your role in it?
-Perhaps it is time for you to pack your bags for the future communities?
+Have you, or can you fully recover from a drought?
+Perhaps it is time for you to pack your bags for future communities?

 Years ago, I read a book called The Limits to Growth.
 A study commissioned by the Club of Rome to address the significant issues of how humans would adapt to the physical limitations of planet Earth.
 Their mission is to promote the understanding of the global challenges facing humanity and to propose solutions through scientific analysis, communication and advocacy.